 As well as playing period music Stephen is also performing and developing new music and contemporary techniques for the baroque flute and a newly developed, 21st century one-keyed flute by the maker Jean-François Beaudin.
 This year he formed Trio Aporia, a group dedicated to creating a completely new repertoire for flute, viola da gamba, and harpsichord.
 He also performs with the electroacoustic improvisation ensemble Automatic Writing Circle, which evolved from his Ecosonic Ensemble in collaboration with electroacoustic composer Thomas Gardner.
 He has developed an approach to improvisation and performance inspired by birdsong, which he calls 'Ecosonics' and was described as 'a genius' after a recent broadcast in which he played the world premiere of a work specially written for him.

-In 2006 the National Flute Association honoured Dr Preston with a Lifetime Achievement Award.
+In 2006 the National Flute Association honored Dr Preston with a Lifetime Achievement Award.
 References to Preston can be found in the New Grove Dictionary of Music, J. Solum's The Early Flute, and A. Powell's The Flute.
 Dr Preston teaches in the UK at the Royal Northern College of Music in Manchester and at Trinity College of Music, London.
 He is widely in demand for master classes and for private teaching and coaching.
+In 2017 Stephen moved to Ayrshire, Scotland.
 Visit Stephen's website at http://www.stephenpreston-ecosonics.com.

 In addition to teaching morning and evening masterclasses, Preston will offer a special class in historical dancing in which everyone is invited to participate.